dakshshah96/awesome-startup-credits/README.md

 ### Marketing and Sales

 - [HubSpot for Startups](https://www.hubspot.com/startups) - Startups using the HubSpot Growth Platform acquire and retain more customers with HubSpot’s software, educational resources, and robust integrations.
 All at startup-friendly pricing up to 90% off.
+- [FormNX for Startups](https://formnx.com/register?package_id=startup) - It provides lifetime free unlimited forms & unlimited submission to startups to help build them forms like feedback Forms, Registration Forms, contact forms, Inquiry, Consent, or any other types of forms at a 50% discounted price Lifetime.

 ### Video